Cravings and the allure of sweets and snacks can derail many people's weight loss plans - Photo: FREEPIK

-According to SciTechDaily , with the right snacking strategy, participants in the year-long study lost more weight, kept it off over the long term, and had fewer cravings, especially for sweets and starches.
+According to SciTechDaily , with the right snacking strategy, participants in a year-long study lost more weight, maintained it for longer periods, and experienced fewer cravings, especially for sweets and starches.

-Snacking the right way is a weight loss strategy
+Snacking the right way is a weight loss strategy.

 According to scientists , snacking and eating sweets may actually be "one of the smartest ways to lose weight," helping to maintain results and control cravings.